freaktechnik/twitch-emotes-extension/REVIEW_GUIDE.md

 ## Changes

-- Use helix directly in frontend
+- Allow customization of texts in overlay
+- Fix sub and follow status for broadcaster to default to true

 ## Guide